nhandrew/ChangeNotifierProvider/README.md

-# ticket_tracker
+# Ticket Tracker

-A new Flutter project.
+From the YouTube Series on the Flutter Provider Package in Depth

 ## Getting Started